-This program is tailored to meet the needs of contemporary technical communicators, so it emphasizes both the practical ends of the major (such as graphic arts, writing and desktop publishing) and theoretical considerations implicit in an ever-evolving, technological workplace (such as global communications, message design and argumentation).
-Students may select a minor, in consultation with an adviser, which best suits individual needs, but a minor is not required.
+This program is tailored to meet the needs of contemporary technical communicators.
+It emphasizes both the practical ends of the major, such as graphic arts, writing and desktop publishing and theoretical considerations implicit in an ever-evolving, technological workplace, such as global communications, message design and argumentation.
+In consultation with an adviser, students may select a minor that best suits individual needs, but a minor is not required.
 The Art and Design, Communication and Performance Studies and the English departments provide student advisement.